 PCA may enter into written arrangements with third parties to act as solicitors for PCA's investment management services.
-Solicitor relationships will be fully disclosed to each Client to the extent required by applicable las.
+Solicitor relationships will be fully disclosed to each client as required by applicable law.
 PCA will endure each solicitor is exempt, notice filed, or properly registered in all appropriate jurisdictions.